-The U.S. Bureau of the Census has conducted extensive research to evaluate the completeness of coverage of the U.S. population (including undercount and misstatement of age, race, and sex) in the last three decennial censuses-1950, 1960, and 1970.
-(This research has not been completed for the 1980 census.)
-These studies provide estimates of the national population that was not enumerated in the respective censuses, by age, race, and sex, as well as a set of exploratory estimates of coverage for States.^{23,24} The reports for 1970 include ranges of estimates of net census undercount based on alternative methodological assumptions for age, race, and sex subgroups of the national population and illustrative estimates for individual States.
+The U.S. Bureau of the Census has conducted extensive research on completeness of coverage of the U.S. population (including underenumeration and misstatement of age, race, and sex) in the last four decennial censuses-1950, 1960, 1970, and 1980.
+From this work have come estimates of the national population that was not counted by age, race, and sex.
+The reports for 1980 include estimates of net census undercount using alternative methodological assumptions for age, race, and sex subgroups of the national population.

-These evaluative studies indicate that there is differential coverage in the census among the population subgroups; that is, some age, race, and sex groups are more completely enumerated than others.
-To the extent that these estimates are valid, that the net undercounts are substantial, and that they vary among subgroups and geographic areas, net census undercounts can have consequences for vital statistics measures.24
+These studies indicate that, although coverage was improved over previous censuses, there was differential coverage in the 1980 census among the population subgroups; that is, some age, race, and sex groups were more completely counted than others.

-The impact of net census undercounts on vital statistics measures can affect: (1) levels of the observed rates, (2) differences among groups; and (3) levels and group differences shown by summary measures, such as ageadjusted rates and life expectancy.
+Net census undercounts can affect (1) levels of the observed vital rates, (2) differences among groups, and (3) levels and group differences shown by summary measures such as age-adjusted death rates and life expectancy.